Bernat Klein: Seascape, Bernat Klein, Oil on board (1963)

 The painting is based on an aerial view of the sea swirling over rocks in the Italian coast.
 Its blue and green hues are reflected in a velvet, mohair and wool coat and dress made in 1964, which belonged to Margaret Klein.

 Autumn Trees, Bernat Klein, Oil on linen canvas (1964)

 The painting was inspired by the seasonal conditions and colours of the Scottish landscape.

 Highland Pool, Bernat Klein for Dovecot Studios, Woven Tapestry, cotton and wool (1971)

-Bernat Klein commissioned Dovecot Studios to produce ten tapestries based on magnified sections of his impasto oil paintings.
+Klein commissioned Dovecot Studios to produce ten tapestries based on magnified sections of his impasto oil paintings.
 The studio weavers employed innovative techniques to capture the three-dimensional texture of his paintings.

 Home and Studio

-The Klein Studio in the Scottish Borders was designed by Peter Womersley and bought by a consortium of leading Scottish heritage and design organisations in 2025 after falling into disrepair.
+The Klein Studio in the Scottish Borders was designed by Peter Womersley and was completed in 1972.
+It has been described as a "workspace for design, weaving, exhibiting samples and business meetings".
+It won a RIBA award in 1973, and was shortlisted in the Museum and Heritage Awards in 2026.
+It was bought in 2025 by a consortium of the Scottish Historic Buildings Trust, the National Trust for Scotland and the Bernat Klein Foundation after falling into disrepair.

-Klein's daughter, Shelly wrote about her experience of growing up there.
+Klein's daughter, Shelly, wrote about her experience of growing up there.